lizglennphd/lizglennphd.github.io/content/consulting/index.md

 ### Data Science

+Let me build tools to help automate your data pipelines, clean data that has been collected, combine complex data-sets, or integrate online information into your data.

 - **Data Visualization**: Bringing data to life using graphics.
 R has many pre-existing packages that maximize visual insights tailored to the data type or analysis.
 I can also customize color schemes and fonts to match your institution or brand.
 [Example 🖼️](./INSAR2022.pdf)

 - **Data Cleaning**: Converting raw data into usable variables for analysis.
+This can also include converting data types (for example, using timestamps to categorize data into phases of a clinical trial, even with multiple cohorts with different start dates) into a more useable format.

 - **Missing Data**: There are many approaches to dealing with missing data, depending on your dataset and analytic plan.
 I am familiar with a range of imputation methods and analytic approaches that account for missingness (e.g., FIML).